varuntejay/fabric-block-explorer/README.md

 ## **Run react front end application**

-1. First ensure that you're in the fabric-block-explorer/client folder.
+1. First, ensure that you're in the fabric-block-explorer/client folder.

 2. Run the web application in dev mode.
 This will up bring the react front end application on PORT 4000.